-According to survey results, perceived levels of overall health for people living in the Waikato region declined over the period of 2006 to 2016.
+According to survey results, perceived levels of overall health for people living in the Waikato region declined over the period 2006 to 2018.

 This indicator is people’s self-rated general health status in the Waikato region according to the Quality of Life Survey results.

 Self-reported health status is a key measure of subjective wellbeing and has been found to be linked to actual health outcomes.
 Measuring people’s perceptions of their health provides us with useful information which can be included with other measures to help us to plan for current and future support systems and other resources in our region.

 |Year||Per cent with good, very good or excellent health|

 Check out related information on our website and other organisations’ websites listed on our Waikato Progress Indicators’ Useful Links page.

 Indicator is the percentage of respondents who report their self-rated general health status to be good, very good or excellent.
 Data are from the Quality of Life Survey(external link).

 Update details: Waikato regional results are available for 2006, 2016 and 2018.

 Customised data request requirements: Quality of Life data.

 New Zealand: No (but a seven cities average is available)